hboutemy/maven-bench/README.md

     <img src="measures/mvn-validate-on-camel.png">
 </p>

-For this graphics you can consult:
+For this graphic you can consult:
 * [the measures](measures/maven-memory-allocation-2019-09-01-18-48-41.csv)
 * [the execution context](measures/execution-context-2019-09-01-18-48-41.txt)